-Twitch saves past broadcasts for 14 days for regular streamers and Twitch Affiliates, whereas the past broadcasts of Twitch Partners and Amazon Prime Members are saved for 60 days.
-After that, the past broadcasts are deleted from the channel.
+Twitch saves past broadcasts for 14 days if you are a regular streamer or Twitch Affiliate, and 60 days if you are a Twitch Partner or Amazon Prime Member.
+After that, your past streams are deleted from the channel.

 A streamer may also choose to delete a stream themselves before Twitch deletes it.
 This is typically done if the stream contained something that went against Twitch’s TOS such as copyright music or the use of banned words.